Whozen/job-tracker/README.md

 Run the following command to create node modules from package.json <br />
 `npm i`

+Create environment variable for both client and server side.
+Please refer to the `.env.sample` file inside root folder of both client (job-tracker/client) and server (job-tracker/server) to create your own `.env` file.

 # Importing data to the database and resolving the job source for job opportunities